p-h-c-s/coh-metrix-dementia/README.md

 Dependencies
 ============

-For Coh-Metrix-Port to run properly, you must first install these Python libraries:
+For Coh-Metrix-Port to run properly, you must first install the Python dependencies (optionally in a [virtualenv](https://virtualenv.pypa.io/en/stable/)):

+	$ pip install -r requirements.txt

 License
 =======